tderwedu/42cursus/03_Printf/README.md

 ## How to use it

-Clone this repository and execute the following commands
+Clone this repository and execute the following command
 ```bash
 make bonus
 ```